2025 Poetry Out Missouri State Champion Louisa Blackmoore | photo, Lloyd Grotjan

 • Letter from the Missouri Department of Elementary and Secondary Education to school superintendents describing the 2021-22 program and how Poetry Out Loud benefits schools

-• Article (PDF) by the National Association of State Arts Agencies lauding the program’s life-changing “power of poetry and partnership”
+• Article by the National Association of State Arts Agencies lauding the program’s life-changing “power of poetry and partnership”